WojciechMatuszewski/programming-notes/web/fem-frontend-js-questions.md

 - You can **schedule with `requestIdleCallback`**.
 Have not had the pleasure to use this one yet, but I see how it might be useful.
 The use case from the blog post is a good one.

+  - TIL that there is a polyfill for this callback.
+The polyfill uses `setTimeout` with a value of `1`.
+Interesting.

 ## Question 5

 - The **`dns-prefetch` performs domain name resolution in the background**.